Is $125K a Good Salary for a Single Person?

 Is $125K a Year Considered Middle Class?

-Middle class is defined as households with a salary that’s two-thirds to double the national median income.
-That means a middle-class household has an income that falls between $47,189 and $141,568.
-A $125,000 salary falls squarely in that range.
+Middle class is defined by the Pew Research Center as households with a salary that’s two-thirds to double the national median income.
+The median U.S. household income is currently $81,604, which means that a $125,000 salary falls squarely in that range.

-There are many jobs that pay about $125,000 per year, including several in information technology (IT) such as senior Java developers, which are computer programmers, as well as data scientists and data architects.
+There are many jobs that pay about $125,000 per year, including several in information technology, such as senior developers and analysts and data architects.
 Other jobs include pharmacist, optometrists, sales managers, lawyers, and marketing managers.
 Some of the positions that offer $125,000 per year also would be ideal jobs for introverts.

 The Takeaway